erf/console/README.md

+# termio

-# A minimal lib for console apps in Dart
+A minimal lib for console apps in Dart.

 No dependencies.
 Just pure Dart.